Menamegalaa84/Menamegalaa84/README.md

 - 👋 Hi, I’m @Menamegalaa84
-- 👀 I’m interested in ...
+- 👀 I’m interested in Learning Java in order to start working as a junior Prgrammer within the next Year or so.
-- 🌱 I’m currently learning Introduction to Java Programming
+- 🌱 I’m currently studying Introduction to Java Programming
 - 💞️ I’m looking to collaborate on Java Coding
 - 📫 How to reach me ...